applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/parallelization.md

 To enable parallelization, let `supportsParallelization()` return `true` (defaults to false).
 This will parallelize the processing of data interfaces (see previous chapters).
-As sometimes third-party algorithms apply their own parallelization, you can restrict how many threads are allocated by ACAQ5 by setting `getParallelizationBatchSize`.
+As sometimes third-party algorithms apply their own parallelization, you can restrict how many threads are allocated by JIPipe by setting `getParallelizationBatchSize`.

 For example, there are many image analysis algorithm implementations that use `Runtime.getRuntime().availableProcessors()` for their own parallelization.
 To ensure that only as many threads as the user selected are allocated, return